 A more common form of deferred tuition is a coding bootcamp income share agreement (ISA).
-ISAs allow students to attend a coding bootcamp with no tuition paid upfront, in exchange for a percentage of their future income.
+ISAs allow students to attend a coding bootcamp with no tuition paid upfront in exchange for a percentage of their future income.
 Students only make payments as a percentage of their income once they graduate.
-They must earn over a certain amount typically between $30,000 and $60,000.
+They must earn over a certain amount, which is typically between $30,000 and $60,000.

 This means that if a student becomes unemployed or underemployed, they will not have to make payments toward their education.
 Further, ISAs include payment caps that ensure successful students do not pay disproportionately for their cost of education.
 ISAs are not a form of loan, but rather an alternative offered by so-called paid coding bootcamps.

 Income Share Agreements vs Traditional Loans

 With an ISA, borrowers will only make payments when they earn over a certain amount.
 Traditional loans accrue interest and have a balance, which ISAs do not.
 ISA contracts are measured by the number of months a student has to make payments.
 In most cases, it reduces every month.